bao-project/bao-docs/source/development/misra.rst

     * be approved by all the repository's :ref:`MISRA managers<misra_manager>`,
       which must reconfigure the tools accordingly.

-As described in :ref:`Repository MISRA Artefacts`, each repository must provide a GEP in a CSV format, for which a baseline is provided in the :ref:`CI repository <ci_repo>`.
+As described in :ref:`Repository MISRA Artefacts<misra_artefacts>`, each repository must provide a GEP in a CSV format, for which a baseline is provided in the :ref:`CI repository <ci>`.

 .. _deviations: